-Destination IP address (multi- homing)IP address of the destination host of an SCTP connection.
-Reminder: an applia that communicates in SCTP may have several IP addresses (multi-homing).Destination PortNumber of the destination port used for the connection.Dest.
-Port NameName of the object corresponding to the destination portSource interf.Name of the interface on the firewall on which the connection was set up. nce Dest.
+Destination IP address (multi- homing) IP address of the destination host of an SCTP connection.
+Reminder: an appliance that communicates in SCTP may have several IP addresses ( multi-homing ).
+Destination Port Number of the destination port used for the connection.
+Dest.
 Port Name Name of the object corresponding to the destination port Source interf.
-Name of the interface on the firewall on which the connection was set up Dest. interf.
+Name of the interface on the firewall on which the connection was set up.
+Dest. interf.
 Name of the destination interface used by the connection on the firewall.
 Average throughput Average value of bandwidth used by the selected connection.
 Sent Number of bytes sent during the connection.
 Received Number of bytes received during the connection.
 Duration Connection time.
 Last used Time elapsed since the last packet exchange for this connection.
 Router ID ID assigned by the firewall to the router used in the connection.
-Gateway name Name of the gateway (making up the router whose ID is specified in the previ column) that the connection uses. ous Status of the gateway Current status of the gateway used for the connection.
+Gateway name Name of the gateway (making up the router whose ID is specified in the previous column) that the connection uses.
+Status of the gateway Current status of the gateway used for the connection.
 Rule type Indicates whether it is a local, global or implicit rule.
 Rule ID name of the rule that allowed the connection.
-StatusThis parameter indicates the status of the configuration corresponding, for ex to its initiation, establishment or closure. ample, Queue name Name of the QoS queue used by the connection.
-Rule name If a name has been given to the filter rule through which the connection passe name will appear in the column. es, this IPS profile Displays the number of the inspection profile called up by the rule that filtere connection. d the Geolocation Displays the flag corresponding to the destination country.
+Status This parameter indicates the status of the configuration corresponding, for example, to its initiation, establishment or closure.
+Queue name Name of the QoS queue used by the connection.
+Rule name If a name has been given to the filter rule through which the connection passes, this name will appear in the column.
+IPS profile Displays the number of the inspection profile called up by the rule that filtered the connection.
+Geolocation Displays the flag corresponding to the destination country.
 Reputation category Indicates the external host's reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category if it has been classified.
-Image: Comparison of the external host is reputation category is repatient.
-Image: Comparison of t Argument Additional information for certain protocols (e.g., HTTP).
+Spam, phishing, etc. Argument Additional information for certain protocols (e.g., HTTP).
 Operation Additional information for certain protocols (e.g., HTTP).